Henry Marshall Elmore

 - He served as Colonel of the 20th Texas Infantry Regiment, CSA, known as Elmore's Twentieth.

-- On Wednesday, 19 August 1863, Green Wood recorded: "Colonel Elmore,s man Abram came to day."
+- On Wednesday, 19 August 1863, Green Wood recorded in his plantation daily account book: "Colonel Elmore,s man Abram came to day."

 - From records of the Freedmen's Bureau: "Col. Elmore of Waverly collected a party of neighbors mounted and armed with pistols &c., took a pack of hounds used for the purpose and hunted down Slade (col.) who had left his plantation.
 After catching him imprisoned him for a day and two nights on a calaboose on the plantation.
 Date July 1865."